 Print out a label and put it on your windshield (like those oil change reminder stickers) or on your dash.
 This way you are not relying on memory when you come across a clearance sign.
 You’ll know whether you can fit or not.

 Map Out Your Route

 Many GPS systems, especially the common RV versions, have many low clearance points programmed in.
-Garmin’s RV 760LMT Navigator has a customizable routing ability based on height, weight, and length restrictions.
+Garmin RV 780 with Traffic Monitoring has a customizable routing ability based on height, weight, and length restrictions.